Scalingo/documentation/_posts/languages/php/2000-01-01-codeigniter.md

 ## Log files

-By default, we are getting the logs written on stdout and send them to our log aggregator system.
-The PHP logging does not work the same way (since the standard output is what is sent back to the browser), and CodeIgniter is using its own log files.

-These files are named `application/logs/log-$(date).php` by default.
-Logs stored in those files are visible in the _Logs_ section of the dashboard.
+By default all logs written on stdout are aggregated by Scalingo.
+For CodeIgniter all files named `application/logs/log-$(date).php` (default CodeIgniter log files) are also aggregated.

+Aggregated logs can be seen in the _Logs_ section of the web dashboard or through the _logs_ subcommand of our <a href="{% post_url platform/cli/2000-01-01-start %}">Command-Line Tool</a>.